Chapter 99 — Future Directions

 Trade-offs

-- Standardization improves portability but can slow experimentation.
+- Standardization improves portability, but it can slow experimentation.

-- Strong verification increases confidence but can increase compute and engineering effort.
+- Strong verification increases confidence, but it can increase compute cost and engineering effort.

-- More governance improves safety but can reduce developer autonomy.
+- More governance improves safety, but it can reduce developer autonomy.

 Decision checklist (operational)